 An officer at the Canadian Tourism Commission agreed: “Canadian customs officers, who are the primary line of inspection for visitors, may require a notarized statement from both parents when they find a child under 18 traveling alone or with other adults.
 All carriers, including air, sea and land, can be fined for bringing people into Canada without the proper documentation.”

 Obtaining a Free Permission to Travel Letter Form

-We recommend you download FTF's sample "Permission To Travel" letter from the next page, so you can print it out, fill it in, have it notarized, and carry it with you on all future international travels.
-We are often asked if notarizing the document is necessary, especially by Canadian families, who pay much higher notary fees than those in the U.S. According to the Canada Consular Affairs Office, "It is strongly recommended that children travelling alone or with one parent carry a consent letter for every trip abroad.
-It is advisable to have the consent letter certified, stamped, or sealed by an official with the authority to administer an oath or solemn declaration so that the validity of the letter will not be questioned."
+We recommend you download FTF’s sample “Permission To Travel” letter, so you can print it out, fill it in, have it notarized, and carry it with you on all future international travels.
+We are often asked if notarizing the document is necessary, especially by Canadian families, who pay much higher notary fees than those in the U.S. According to the Canada Consular Affairs Office, “It is strongly recommended that children traveling alone or with one parent carry a consent letter for every trip abroad.
+It is advisable to have the consent letter certified, stamped, or sealed by an official with the authority to administer an oath or solemn declaration so that the validity of the letter will not be questioned.”

 Tip: Notarize several copies of the Permission to Travel Letter at the same time if you are applying for foreign visas.
 Carry two copies with you on your vacation in case a border official at either end asks to keep a copy.
 (It has happened to FTF families.)